jphong125/stellaapic/Writerside/topics/Refund.md

 # Refund

 ## Overview
-Stella system may use this method to rollback a round on the Casino Operator side, in order to reverse the transaction and adjust player’s balance. <br/> When receive a refund request Operator have to return money back to player’s  balance.
+Kyren system may use this method to rollback a round on the Casino Operator side, in order to reverse the transaction and adjust player’s balance. <br/> When receive a refund request Operator have to return money back to player’s  balance.